microsoft/Windows-driver-samples/print/XpsRasFilter/ReadMe.md

 -   0.25-inch margins (creating an 8-inch by 10.5-inch imageable area).
 -   Scaling is set to FitApplicationBleedSizeToImageableSize.
 -   •Destination resolution set to 96 dpi (can override in print ticket).

-**Note**

-To build this sample, you can use Microsoft Visual Studio 2013 (Professional, or Ultimate) and Windows Driver Kit (WDK) 8.1 Update.
-This sample will not build with Microsoft Visual Studio Express 2013 for Windows Desktop, because the sample uses Active Template Library (ATL).
-You can get Visual Studio 2013 and WDK 8.1 Update [here](http://go.microsoft.com/fwlink/p/?LInkID=239721).

-You can also build this sample with Visual Studio 2013 (Professional or Ultimate) and [Windows Driver Kit (WDK) 8.1](http://go.microsoft.com/fwlink/p/?LInkID=391348).

-For Windows Driver Kit (WDK) 8 samples, download the [WDK 8 samples pack](%20http://go.microsoft.com/fwlink/?LinkId=317090).
-The samples in the WDK 8 samples pack will build only with Microsoft Visual Studio Professional 2012 (Professional or Ultimate) and WDK 8.